 From an early age, creativity is actively discouraged.
-Yet in business, it’s exactly what we need.
+Yet in business, it’s exactly what's required.
 That’s why many famous business leaders like Richard Branson, Steve Jobs and Bill Gates all underachieved at school.
 Many dropped out, in fact.

-Instead, people like those mentioned above relied on their instincts.
-To become a master copywriter, you’ll also need to.
-Here are 2 pointers:
+Instead, successful entrepreneurs rely on their instincts.
+And to become a master copywriter, you’ll need to as well.
+Here are 2 things to bear in mind:

 This is in relation to technical flow rather than accuracy.